eBay/bascomtask/README.md

 To work within BascomTask, a task class can be any Java class that (a) has an interface and (b) that interface extends the BascomTask _TaskInterface_.
-There are no method implementations required when extending TaskInterface, it is simply a marker interface used by the BascomTask framework that also provides some useful default operations that will be explained later on.
+There are no method implementations required when extending TaskInterface, it is simply a marker interface used by the BascomTask framework that also provides some useful default operations as explained later.
 An example of a simple task interface and class with one method that takes and returns its argument might be:

 ```java